nus-unix-workshop/2021-s1/docs/why-unix.md

 One of the defining development in the 1960s is the idea of time sharing - allowing computer time to be shared by multiple users.
-Time sharing is revolutionary since users no longer have to queue or schedule a slotted time to run a program on a computer.
-The early operating system that enables time sharing, however, is complex, difficult to use, and bloated with features.
+Time-sharing is revolutionary since users no longer have to queue or schedule a slotted time to run a program on a computer.
+The early operating system that enables time-sharing, however, is complex, difficult to use, and bloated with features.

-Unix is an operating system that was developed in the late 1960s and early 1970s around this revolution, by Dennis Ritchie and Ken Thompson from Bell Laboratories.
+Unix is an operating system that was developed in the late 1960s and the early 1970s around this revolution, by Dennis Ritchie and Ken Thompson from Bell Laboratories.
 Learning from the mistakes of the past operating systems, the duo set to develop an operating system with _simplicity_ and _elegance_ at the core of its design.
-Part of the push towards simplicity is also due to the lack of powerful computers in many places at that time -- the design constraints has lead to design decisions that favour economy.
+Part of the push towards simplicity is also due to the lack of powerful computers in many places at that time -- the design constraints have lead to design decisions that favor economy.

 <br><div align=center>
 <a title="Peter Hamer / CC BY-SA (https://creativecommons.org/licenses/by-sa/2.0)" href="https://commons.wikimedia.org/wiki/File:Ken_Thompson_(sitting)_and_Dennis_Ritchie_at_PDP-11_(2876612463).jpg"><img width="512" alt="Ken Thompson (sitting) and Dennis Ritchie at PDP-11 (2876612463)" src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/8f/Ken_Thompson_%28sitting%29_and_Dennis_Ritchie_at_PDP-11_%282876612463%29.jpg/512px-Ken_Thompson_%28sitting%29_and_Dennis_Ritchie_at_PDP-11_%282876612463%29.jpg"></a>